Advanced Proposal Writing

-Diane Gedeon-Martin is a nationally recognized grants consultant, instructor, and lecturer in the area of grants and grant seeking for nonprofit organizations.
-She started her company The Write Source, LLC in 1993 and has a current roster of over 280 nonprofit clients in 26 states and Washington, DC.
-Diane helps her clients achieve their goals by winning grants ranging from $5,000 to $5.0 million.
-In fact, she specializes in preparing government grant proposals.
+Diane Gedeon-Martin is a national grants consultant, instructor, and lecturer in the area of grants and grant seeking for nonprofit organizations.
+She started her company The Write Source, LLC in 1993 and has a current roster of nearly 300 nonprofit clients in 27 states and Washington, DC.
+Diane helps her clients achieve their goals by winning grants ranging from $5,000 to $5 million.
+She specializes in preparing government grant proposals.

-Based in Connecticut, Diane is a nationally recognized speaker and trainer reaching over 20,000 people through her grant-seeking workshops and conference sessions.
-Her dedication to the field is evident in the way she speaks about the grant seeking process; her enthusiasm is contagious!
-In 2015, she retired after 14 years as an adjunct faculty member of The Fund Raising School at the Lilly Family School of Philanthropy at Indiana University where she taught and co-authored the curriculum for their Grant Proposals course.
-She frequently presents at regional, national, and international conferences including those hosted by the Grant Professionals Association (GPA), Association of Fundraising Professionals (AFP), Massachusetts Nonprofit Network and other statewide resource centers, and a number venues hosted by nonprofit organizations.
-In 2010, she became a certified Master Trainer through the AFP Faculty Training Academy.
+Based in Connecticut, Diane is an engaging trainer, reaching over 20,000 people through her workshops and conference sessions.
+Her dedication to the field is evident in the way she speaks about the grant seeking process – her enthusiasm is contagious!
+In 2015, she retired after 14 years as an adjunct faculty member of The Fund Raising School at the Lilly Family School of Philanthropy at Indiana University where she taught and co-developed the curriculum for their Grant Proposals course.
+Her other faculty appointments include the Annie E. Casey Foundation, the Connecticut Community Nonprofit Alliance (The Alliance), and Philanthropy Massachusetts.
+She frequently presents at regional, national, and international conferences including those hosted by the Grant Professionals Association (GPA), Association of Fundraising Professionals (AFP), statewide resource centers, and a number venues hosted by nonprofit organizations.
+In 2010, she became a certified Master